Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Results from binaries containing neutron stars

 {\bf GW170817} remains the only GW event to date observed in coincidence with an electromagnetic counterpart~\cite{LIGOScientific:2017ync}.
 This joint detection of GWs and gamma rays has provided remarkably stringent constraints on several aspects of fundamental physics~\cite{LIGOScientific:2017zic}.
 For instance, the observed time delay between the GW and gamma-ray signals constrained the difference between the speed of gravity and the speed of light to lie between $-3\times10^{-15}\,c$ and $+7\times10^{-17}\,c$.
 Furthermore, it improved existing bounds on local Lorentz invariance violation parameters by at least an order of magnitude relative to previous limits~\cite{Kostelecky:2015dpa,Shao:2014oha,Shao:2014bfa}.
 The observation also allowed a test of the Shapiro delay~\cite{Shapiro:1964pl} between gravitational and electromagnetic radiation, constraining deviations from Einstein-Maxwell theory to $-2.6\times10^{-7} \leq \gamma_{\rm GW}-\gamma_{\rm EM} \leq 1.2\times10^{-6}$, where $\gamma_{\rm GW}=1=\gamma_{\rm EM}$ in Einstein-Maxwell theory.

 Subsequently, the LIGO-Virgo Collaboration performed comprehensive tests of GR on GW170817 while explicitly incorporating neutron star tidal effects into the waveform models~\cite{LIGOScientific:2018dkp}.
 Employing IMRPhenomPNRT~\cite{Dietrich:2017aum,Hannam:2013oca,Schmidt:2012rh,Schmidt:2014iyl} for the TIGER and SEOBNRT~\cite{Hinderer:2016eia,Steinhoff:2016rfi,Bohe:2016gbl,Barausse:2009xi,Barausse:2011ys,Taracchini:2013rva} for FTI, GW170817 yielded the first stringent constraints on the $-1$PN deviation parameter, which remains the most precise bound obtained from any GW observation to date.
 However, this limit is still weaker than that inferred from the binary pulsar system PSR J0737-3039~\cite{Lyne:2004cj,Kramer:2021jcw}.
-In addition, GW170817 provided the tightest constraints so far on the $0.5$PN deviation parameter from any GW event, surpassing even the combined bounds from GWTC-3, and comparable to those from PSR J0737-3039~\cite{Kramer:2021jcw}.
 Conversely, the bound on the graviton mass derived from GW170817 was weaker than those obtained from BBH mergers --- an expected outcome, since GW170817 is the nearest source detected to date.
 For a fixed SNR, propagation-based tests tend to be more sensitive for more distant sources.
 The multimessenger observation of GW170817 also allowed independent measurements of the luminosity distance from both GW and electromagnetic data.
 Comparing these measurements placed constraints on the possibility of extra spacetime dimensions, which were found to be consistent with GR's four-dimensional prediction (see also~\cite{Pardo:2018ipy}).
 Owing to its precisely determined sky location, GW170817 provided the strongest evidence to date favoring purely tensor modes over purely scalar or purely vector modes.
 Finally, the multimessenger observation of GW170817 heavily constrained a range of beyond-GR cosmological models~\cite{Baker:2017hug} and dark energy models in beyond-GR theories~\cite{Creminelli:2017sry,Sakstein:2017xjx,Ezquiaga:2017ekz}.

 {\bf GW190425} is the second candidate binary neutron star merger after GW170817.
 Since it was detected by only a single detector (LIGO Livingston), the event was not included in any of the GR tests conducted by the LVK Collaboration.
 Consequently, no significant results from tests of GR have been reported in the literature for this event.